You’re here to make memories. You want to know the fun things to do. Someone says you have to go the Wharf.

 You think, “The WHARF?
 Aren’t wharfs sort of stinky places where fisherman offload their catch of the day?”
 Unless you’re really into fish, you might think twice about this advice.

 Well, think a third time.

-The Wharf at Orange Beach is a beautiful complex, featuring some of the best shopping, dining and entertainment options on the coast.
+Located 13 minutes away from our beachside hotel, The Wharf at Orange Beach is a beautiful complex, featuring some of the best shopping, dining and entertainment options on the coast.

 Yes, there is a marina here, but it’s brimming with shiny yachts and captains wearing topsiders, not waders.
 And, true, you can find fresh seafood here – but it’s fully cooked and served with a smile at restaurants like Montego’s Caribbean Cafe & Bar and Villagio Grille.
 (All restaurants and their descriptions are listed here.)

 So now that we’ve cleared the salt air, let’s talk about what else The Wharf has to offer.
 In the mood to shop?
 They’ve got it.
 Hungry?
 Look no further.
 Feel like riding a ferris wheel?
 Heck, you can do that, too.

 Get a haircut or massage at Fusion Spa Salon Aveda.
 Stock up on resort wear or beach gear at The Wharf’s many fine retailers.
 Build-a-Bear with the kids.
 Book a sunset cruise that sets sail from the marina.
 Catch a movie at the Carmike, or play laser tag at Arena, The Next Level.
 There’s mini golf and a ropes course at Sharky’s.

 If you’re here in the evening, you’re in for a delight.
 Spectra is the Wharf’s Sound and Light Spectacular, illuminating rows of palm trees with colorful effects set to music.